Ethan Lazuk

 This creates a new strategic consideration for SEO content distribution on social media.

-We sort of got a hint that social content might be coming more in Google’s November 2023 announcements
+We got a hint that social content might be appearing more in Search during Google’s November 2023 announcements

-In a blog post on The Keyword, Google’s VP of Search wrote:
+In a blog post on The Keyword from November of 2023, Google’s VP of Search wrote:

 “And starting today, we’ll show new information on search results that highlights information about the individual creator — like their social handle, follower count or the popularity of their content — so it’s easier to find content from creators you care about.